-The worst thing that you can do for your productivity is let a large deadline loom over your work.
-Not just is this nerve wracking but it doesn’t let you to properly organize your time.
+The worst thing that you can do for your productivity is to let a large deadline loom over your work.
+Not just is this nerve-wracking but it doesn’t let you to properly organize your time.
 Large deadlines mislead many people to procrastinate because to fully visualize all the work required to finish the task is difficult.
 It’s always better to have smaller deadlines, where you can see what you need to get done hence you are more focused.

-So if you do have a large deadline coming up in a few months, try setting yourself smaller bite sized deadlines that you are able to reach every week or even every day.
+So if you do have a large deadline coming up in a few months, try setting yourself smaller bite-sized deadlines that you are able to reach every week or even every day.

-You will notice that you will get a lot more work done and the all the anxiety you might have had before will instantly go away.
+You will notice that you will get a lot more work done and all the anxiety you might have had before will instantly go away.

 4. Eliminate Distractions

-When you’re working on a project that is important or urgent, or both, you need to cut the distractions down to nothing.
+When you’re working on a project that is important or urgent or both, you need to cut the distractions down to nothing.
 You have to focus on one task at a time.
 So unless you are able to mentally ignore or resist:

 - Turn your phone, texts and all those fancy alerts

 - Don’t even peek at your Email

 - Turn off the TV and even put a ‘Do Not Disturb” sign on your door.

 It just makes sense.
 If you have more time to invest in work, you will equally output more results.
 Sleep is king for two main reasons: